 (Asanaka) I think you’re the one who started there the earliest, Abe?

 (Abe) I guess so.
 When I look back on it, the development environment there was really bad.

 What does that mean?

 (Abe) In the development environment we were working in back then, we would make graphics and sound on our own dedicated hardware, and then the programmers would take that data and make the game with it.
-But we’d actually burn the game to ROMs and then insert them one by one into a board, so we could check our work during development.
+But we’d actually burn the game to ROM chips and then insert them one-by-one in a board so we could check our work during development.

 (Tanaka) But burning those ROMs takes quite a bit of time.